CORPORATE PARTNERSHIPS, DONATIONS AND SPONSORSHIP

-1.9 Corporate sponsorship involvement shall not require students to observe, to listen, or to read commercial advertising on school board property.
+1.9 Corporate sponsorship involvement shall not require students to observe, to listen, or to read commercial advertising.

 2.1 The Director or designate is to be made aware when a school is entering into sponsorship agreements of $2500 or less.
 The Director or designate will be involved in the development of sponsorship agreements in excess of $2500.
 The Board must give prior approval for any sponsorship of $10,000 or greater.

-2.2 Sponsorships in the Lloydminster Public School Division will be limited to vending machines, score clocks, corporate logos on uniforms, and other forms as approved by the division.
+2.2 Sponsorships in the Lloydminster Public School Division will be limited to vending machines, score clocks, corporate logos on uniforms, and other forms as approved by the Director

 2.3 The following forms of sponsor recognition shall be permitted:

 2.3.1 Public notices, including newspapers, radio, television or any other form of public media, and school publications directed or intended for parents or the community at large (e.g., school newsletter, yearbook, webpage).